Being Silly (and Real!) With Allisyn Arm

-Allisyn Arm was one of BYOU Magazine’s earliest cover stars, gracing our cover for February/March 2012 and then again with her bestie, actress Audrey Whitby in June/July 2012.
+Allisyn Arm was one of BYOU Magazine’s earliest cover stars, gracing our cover for Be Love issue and then again with her bestie, actress Audrey Whitby in our Besties Rock issue.
 Allisyn and Audrey then continued their presence in BYOU Magazine with their Ask A&A column where together they offered girl-world advice about friendship from questions submitted by readers.

 Here’s an excerpt from her exclusive interview with BYOU Magazine publisher Debra Gano: